Secure & Harden Apache webserver with following best practices to keep your web application secure.

 httpd.conf of your apache instance.

-Note: take a backup of necessary configuration file before modification, so restoration is easy when things go wrong.
+Note: take a backup of the necessary configuration file before modification, so restoration is easy when things go wrong.

 Disable Trace HTTP Request